elf4j/elf4j-provider/README.md

 * Configuration Refresh at Runtime

-  Provides API to support configuration refresh during runtime, with option of passing in overriding properties in addition to reloading the configuration file.
-The most frequent use case would be to change the minimum log output level, without restart of the application.
+  Supports configuration refresh during runtime via API, with option of passing in overriding properties in addition to reloading the configuration file.
+The most frequent use case would be to change the minimum log output level, without restarting the application.

 ## Get It...